EpochStudio/Galaxies-ToS-Privacy/Privacy.md

 ## How we secure your data

-The security of your Personal Information is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+The security of your Personal Information and Data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage, is 100% secure.
 While we strive to use commercially acceptable means to protect your Personal Information, we cannot guarantee its absolute security.

 ## Effectiveness